May 31, 2019

 Published in The Peninsula Daily News from Nov.
 23 to Nov.
 24, 2018

 Rolland was a long time member of SPCUG, he was always willing to help.
-He worked with me at the SPCUG Tech Fair and the Tech Shop.
+He worked with me at the Museum and Arts Center (MAC) the SPCUG Tech Fair and the SPCUG Tech Shop.
 (Steve S.)